BeipDev/BeipMU/Documentation/CommandLine.md

     /capturecancel

 Cancel any spawn capture in the current window.
 Useful if your spawn gets stuck capturing and your 'stop capture' trigger isn't working properly yet.

-## /char
-Usage:

-    /char <character shortcut>

-Examples:

-    /char Alpha
-    /char Beip

-When you are connected to a server from the world list but did not connect a character yet, this will send the character's connect string and BeipMU will show you as connected to that character.
-At this point it will be as though you connected through that character initially, as all of that characters triggers/macros/etc will apply.
-This is a separate command because it was frequently the case where someone would /connect to a world, do a WHO to see if their friends were there, and if they were, then do a /char to connect and say hi.
-Rather than connecting as their char and disconnecting afterwards.

 ## /chars
 Usage: